vweevers/space-shuttle/readme.md

 ## example

 *Example is out of date.
-I'm refactoring to move the drain event to the stream.*
+I moved the `drain` event from the db to the stream, as `commit`.
+This way, streams can't block each other.
+The `sync` event means the initial sync is done (and committed), `commit` means subsequent updates have been committed.*

 ```js
 const space = require('space-shuttle')